AndrasHartmann/OptPipe/README.md

 ---
 ## Prerequisites
 You will need:
-- [MATLAB] software for scientific computiong version 7.14 or later
+- [MATLAB] software for scientific computing
+    - Tested on version 7.14
+    - There are known compatibility issues with 2013b or later
     - Parallel toolbox (optional, but highly recommended in order to shorten running time)
-- [COBRA toolbox] from the openCOBRA project (an actual snapshot of is attached as external library)
+- [COBRA toolbox] from the openCOBRA project
-- [SBML toolbox] (an actual snapshot of is attached as external library)
+- [SBML toolbox]
 - [gurobi] optimization software installed for MATLAB (free for academic users)

 # Installation